Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/2_Assemble_Smart_Car.rst

 Then servos rotate to a proper angle.
 Please keep the connection between the servos and the smart car board.

 Installation steps:

 .. note::

-    Do not disorder Servo0 and Servo1 during the installation.
+    :combo:`red font-bolder:Do not disorder Servo0 and Servo1 during the installation.`

 .. list-table::
     :width: 100%
     :widths: 50 50 50
     :align: center
+    :class: table-line

     *   -   Step 1
         -   Step 2